Storm System Taking Aim At Northeast Could Bring Gusty Winds, Flooding Downpours: Here's Timing

 The system will come after a brief summerlike stretch.

-According to the National Weather Service, the mercury will climb into the low 80s on Tuesday, May 21, amid mostly sunny skies.
+According to the National Weather Service, the mercury will climb into the low 80s on Tuesday, May 21, with a mix of sun and clouds after patchy morning fog.

 Wednesday, May 22 looks to be the hottest day of the week.